David Van Reybrouck

 David Grégoire Van Reybrouck (born 11 September 1971, in Bruges) is a Belgian cultural historian, archaeologist and author.
 He writes historical fiction, literary non-fiction, novels, poetry, plays and academic texts.
-He has received several Dutch literary prizes, including AKO Literature Prize (2010) and Libris History Prize.
+He has received several awards for his works, which include Congo: The Epic History of a People and Revolusi.

 Background and education

 Van Reybrouck was born into a family of florists, bookbinders and artists.
 His father, a farmer's son, spent five years in the Democratic Republic of the Congo as a railway engineer immediately after independence.
 He holds a doctorate from Leiden University.